DJAgarwal/journalist-system/README.md

 6. Run the project: 127.0.0.1:8000
 7. PHP version: 8.2.4
 8. Laravel version: 10.10
+9. Register the new user to post news.
-9. Mailtrap credentials(Email will be sent there for forget password): email:dheerajagarwal1995@gmail.com password:good best
+10. Mailtrap credentials(Email will be sent there for forget password): email:dheerajagarwal1995@gmail.com password:good best
-10. Let me know if you face any difficulties. dheerajagarwal1995@gmail.com
+11. Let me know if you face any difficulties. dheerajagarwal1995@gmail.com